Hurricane Neddy: Reception

 In its original broadcast, "Hurricane Neddy" finished 18th in ratings for the week of December 23–29, 1996, with a Nielsen rating of 8.7, equivalent to approximately 8.4 million viewing households.
 It was the second-highest-rated show on the Fox network that week, following The X-Files.

 Marge's line, "Dear God, this is Marge Simpson.
-If You stop this hurricane and save our family, we will be forever grateful and recommend You to all our friends", was cited by journalist Mark Pinsky as an example of how "Simpson family members are both defined and circumscribed by religion."
+If you stop this hurricane and save our family, we will be forever grateful and recommend you to all our friends", was cited by journalist Mark Pinsky as an example of how "Simpson family members are both defined and circumscribed by religion."
 Journalist Ben Rayner speculated that some fans, whom he called "nerds", would want an explanation of "how Barney fit through that tiny door to the 'master bedroom' in the rebuilt Flanders family home."
+Rowan Kaiser writes that "The Simpsons eighth season has a lot of ideas for itself, and how it could continue to work as a great comedy.
+They almost all work, which is remarkable, and 'Hurricane Neddy' is one of the best examples of the season’s strengths."